awsdocs/aws-freertos-docs/doc_source/freertos-configure.md

      + `eWiFiSecurityWPA` \(WPA security\)
      + `eWiFiSecurityWPA2` \(WPA2 security\)

-**To configure your AWS IoT credentials**
+**To format your AWS IoT credentials**
 **Note**
 To configure your AWS IoT credentials, you need the private key and certificate that you downloaded from the AWS IoT console when you registered your device\.
 After you have registered your device as an AWS IoT thing, you can retrieve device certificates from the AWS IoT console, but you cannot retrieve private keys\.

 Amazon FreeRTOS is a C language project, and the certificate and private key must be specially formatted to be added to the project\.
-You must format the certificate and private key for your device\.

 1. In a browser window, open `<BASE_FOLDER>\tools\certificate_configuration\CertificateConfigurator.html`\.